Baking on Testnets

 Installing TezBake and using it to setup your Tezos baker is very simple.
 You will need the following tools:

-You must have an SSD drive or better & at least 8GB RAM
+ℹ️ INFO: You must have an SSD drive (or better) and at least 8GB RAM

 All advanced TezBake configurations, including TezSign block signing apply here as well.